David B. Steinman: Postwar work

 The Steinman engineering firm is now part of the Parsons Corporation as of 1988.

 Personal life and hobbies

 At the age of 63, Steinman took interest in poetry.
 Many people wrote to him saying his bridges represented poems.
 This inspired him to start writing.
 His love for bridge building was reflected in his writing, which can be seen in the titles of two of his poems, "The Bridge" and "I Built a Bridge".
 He received much recognition for his poetry; many poems were published in various newspapers and magazines as well as in the book "I Built a Bridge and Other Poems," published in 1955.
 Steinman became involved in leadership roles in many poetry groups including the president of the Wisconsin Poetry Foundation and director of the Poetry Institute in New York.

+List of Bridges Designed and Consulted on by Steinman

+Steinman designed over 400 bridges on every inhabited continent.
+Below is a selection of some of the most significant bridges he worked on throughout his career.